api2cart/cs-sdk/docs/ProductApi.md

             var apiInstance = new ProductApi(config);
             var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var varParams = name,iso3,default,avail;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "name,iso3,default,avail") var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var exclude = name,iso3,default,avail;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var responseFields = {return_message,pagination,result{currency}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varDefault = true;  // bool? | Specifies the set of default/not default currencies (optional) var avail = false;  // bool? | Specifies the set of available/not available currencies (optional)
+Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var varDefault = true;  // bool? | Specifies the set of default/not default currencies (optional) var avail = false;  // bool? | Specifies the set of available/not available currencies (optional) var responseFields = {return_message,pagination,result{currency}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = name,iso3,default,avail;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "name,iso3,default,avail") var exclude = name,iso3,default,avail;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

             try
             {
                 // product.currency.list
-                ModelResponseProductCurrencyList result = apiInstance.ProductCurrencyList(start, count, varParams, pageCursor, exclude, responseFields, varDefault, avail);
+                ModelResponseProductCurrencyList result = apiInstance.ProductCurrencyList(start, count, pageCursor, varDefault, avail, responseFields, varParams, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)